MOTTO: Improvise, Adapt, Adjust, and Overcome

-In 2007, I pulled the trigger, created an LLC and never looked back.
+In 2007, I pulled the trigger, created an LLC, and never looked back.
 Within six months of being in business, I was shooting The Extreme Home Makeover for abc.
-Since then, I’ve shot numerous TV shows, countless corporate videos, and I’ve been completely happy with my life.
+Since that time, I’ve shot numerous TV shows, and countless corporate videos, and have now developed into the video production Director that I am today.

 If there is one piece of advice I can give to you… find your purpose and find your passion.
 Life isn’t just about making money, it’s about accomplishing things that truly mean something to you.

 Funny You Should Ask

-Just like Quentin Tarantino, I’m self-taught.
-I began with photography in the 90’s.
+Just like the famous Director Quentin Tarantino, I’m self-taught.
+I began with photography in the ’90s.
 After shooting 330+ weddings, and a greying head of hair, enough was enough.
 I made the transition into videography and began to shoot videos for the buyers of big-box stores, grocers, and drugstores.

 From there, Episode 11 Productions was created and since that time, I’ve shot for MTV, five episodes of Intervention for A&E, It Takes a Church, and countless corporate videos, ranging from advertising clips to safety videos.

 My father has always been my inspiration for creative expression.
-I grew up seeing this 6’2″ ex-Marine begin to soften as he would film with his 16mm camera, paint landscapes on canvas, carve intricate wooden figurines, and he even tailor my sister’s wedding dress.
+I grew up seeing this 6’2″ ex-Marine begin to soften as he would film with his 16mm camera, paint landscapes on canvas, carve intricate wooden figurines, and even tailor my sister’s wedding dress.

 My Uncle Joe was my inspiration for photography.
 We would look through photos he had taken and he would direct me to notice certain elements in the image.
-He was the teacher which introduced me to see the world with fresh eyes.
+He was the teacher who introduced me to see the world with fresh eyes.